 1. Parents who wish to complain should first contact the class/subject teacher.
 In case the management will be first informed, it will systematically (except in situation of confidentiality) first refers to the concerned teacher(s)

 2. If the complaint has not been resolved, the parent can contact the parent class representative to get an opinion.
-A meting between T and P can be organized
+A meeting between T and P can be organized

 3. If the complaint has not been resolved, the parents should inform the deputy director, who will investigate if the parents first addressed to the teacher.